John Baptizes with Water and Jesus Baptizes with the Holy Spirit

 Reading that John isn’t worthy to carry Jesus’s shoes has always grabbed my attention.
 However, this causes me to miss something more significant in this verse.

-This is because John talks about a second type of baptism, the baptism from Jesus.
+This is because John talks about a second type of baptism, it comes from Jesus.
 John says Jesus will baptize us with the Holy Spirit and fire.
 We later see the Holy Spirit connected with fire, tongues of fire, in Acts 2:3–4, the baptism from Jesus.

 Jesus’s baptism is a Holy Spirit baptism.
 Too many churches miss this in their sacrament of baptism.
 I don’t know why.
 Perhaps it’s easier and less confronting to focus on the baptism of John the Baptist instead of the more confusing, risky, and powerful Holy Spirit baptism from Jesus.